 No matter how you slice it, what Itzmoe and Zack Snyder fans were doing was technically protesting.
 It’s just that their chosen way of protesting was peaceful and wasn’t intended to disrupt, only to spread a message.
 In this case, they were successful in doing that.

 The bad news for #ReleaseTheSnyderCut is that the actual director’s cut as created by Snyder may not exist at all.
 Remember how the original rumor came from Reddit, which is notoriously unreliable as far as sources go?
 Erik Davis, the managing editor of Fandango, has his own source that claims there is no Snyder cut.

 Again, take this with a grain of salt.
 This is an anonymous source that claims to have been a VFX artist that did some work on the movie.
-Whether the Snyder cut exists or not, unfortunately the expectation is that Warner Bros. will simply remain silent.
+Whether the Snyder cut exists or not, unfortunately, the expectation is that Warner Bros. will simply remain silent, especially now that it’s been reported that Snyder was fired long before he stepped down.
 They can always hope that 2018’s Teen Titans Go! and Aquaman are successful enough to deflect the heat a bit.